-We are our body before we are a dancer.
+- We are our body before we are a dancer.
 Have a serious look at the state of your body and gradually and deliberately turn it into a healthy and strong one.
-There is no doubt that one can do a great deal right into old age if one puts one’s mind to it consistently.
-Along the way of improving the general state of our body, we can also turn it specifically into a dancer’s body, as much as we are able to.
+There is no doubt that one can do a great deal right into very senior years if one puts one’s mind to it consistently.
+Along the way of improving the general state of our body, we can also specifically turn it into a dancer’s body (as much as is possible).

 - Work on your injuries and illnesses.
 Most bodies accumulate various injuries and illnesses.
 Do something about yours.
 Don’t just ignore them.
 Find out how they got there and how you can get rid of them.
-Look into whatever professions improve your knowledge and the state of your wellbeing – naturopathy, medicine, physiotherapy, massage, acupuncture, shiatsu, Chinese medicine, healing – each one has a wealth of information and wisdom to pass on to you and some of it will be exactly what you need.
-It’s a bit of an ongoing process because it seems no sooner do we master one body problem then another decides to make an appearance!
+Look into whatever professions improve your knowledge and the state of your wellbeing – naturopathy, medicine, physiotherapy, massage, acupuncture, shiatsu, Chinese medicine, healing.
+Each one has a wealth of information and wisdom to pass on to you and some of it will be exactly what you need.
+It can be a bit of an ongoing process because it seems no sooner do we master one body problem then another decides to make an appearance!

 - Don’t compete or compare with young, serious dancers or older, professional dancers.
 Their main path in life has been dance.
 They have probably been on it a long time.
 They dance every day.
 Let them be them and we’ll be us.
 Having said that, most people expect way too little of themselves.
 The body, mind, and spirit can do much more, at any age, than most people give it credit for.
 We can keep expanding our expectations while also not being sabotaged by unrealistic goals or jealous competitiveness.
-We can sincerely be grateful that everyone is present, bringing what they have.
+We can sincerely be grateful that everyone, in the dance-world, is present and bringing what they have to give.
 Our happiness is assisted not by the demise of another person but rather by the authentic fulfilment of each one’s individual potential.
 Such an attitude saves us many problems and worries.
 It also protects us from the competitive nature of others.
 The more our ego is present, the more material an enemy has to grab onto and manipulate.
 The more our attention is on achieving what is good for everyone then the more an enemy will have a difficult time pulling us down.
 Somehow, things will ultimately keep working in our favour.